 Many of the items were gifted by Polish medical universities, former students, staff and graduates of the Polish School and by Dr Tomaszewski himself.

-The existence of the Polish School of Medicine and the activities of its graduates and friends have given rise to an extensive archive of documents, photographs and historical objects.
+The existence of the Polish School of Medicine and the activities of its graduates and friends gave rise to an extensive archive of documents, photographs and historical objects.
 Much of this material can only be seen or consulted by appointment.
-To mark the 70th anniversary of the School, a special exhibition was mounted in the Main University Library Gallery in May and June 2011.
+To mark the 70th anniversary of the school, a special exhibition was mounted in the Main University Library Gallery in May and June 2011.
 This allowed members of the public access to some of this wonderful history affording them an opportunity to learn about the achievements and legacy of this unique wartime academic initiative.

 Artefacts on view included documents, war medals, photographs and other material belonging to some of the School’s graduates together with a striking and powerful group of 5 bronze sculptures by the last Dean of the Polish School of Medicine, Professor Jakub Rostowski.
 Also on display were a number of Polish commemorative medals and a set of enchanting pen and ink drawings by Josef Mynarski, a Polish artist.
-These drawings have been used as illustrations in a number of books written about the School by the late Dr Wiktor Tomaszewski.
-In addition, visitors were also given an insight into the role that the Paderewski Memorial Hospital played in the education of these Polish students and doctors.